Faster Symmetric Rendezvous on Four or More Locations: Introduction

 \subsection{Structure of the Paper}

 Our analysis of~$\CFK$ relies heavily on the following intermediate result, stated as \Cref{thm:meeting-prob} in \Cref{subsec:meeting-prob}: for~$n\geq 5$,~$\CFK$ has a higher probability of meeting than~$\AW$ after~$r$ rounds for any~$r\geq 3$; for~$n=4$ the probabilities are equal.
-It follows from the proof of the optimality of AW for $n=3$ of \citet{Weber12} that AW maximizes the meeting probability after $k$~steps for all $k$.
 To gain intuition and illustrate the key ideas of the proof, we prove a simplified version of this result in \Cref{sec:warm-up}, concerning variants of~$\AW$ and~$\CFK$ that visit all~$n$ locations in each round.
 We then prove \Cref{thm:meeting-prob} by expressing the probability of meeting within the first three rounds, under $\CFK$ and under the condition that both players move in all of these rounds, in terms of the proportion of \textit{shifted derangements}.
 Shifted derangements generalize the notion of derangements to pairs of permutations of distinct sets; a formal definition, and a bound on their proportion among the set of all permutations that is used in the proof of the theorem, are given in \Cref{subsec:derangements}.